yousuftufail/PCA_1/README.md

 Here I present two examples of grains data sets (.csv file uploaded separetely).

-In first example, I have shown that the stron correlation between the length and the width of the dataset.
+In first example, I have shown that the strong correlation between the length and the width of the dataset.
 In second example PCA is applied in order to make them uncorrelated.

 # Following python modules are required.